The Unbeatable Squirrel Girl: Reception

 Issue #1 was published on January 7, 2015, to positive reviews.
 The Unbeatable Squirrel Girl was praised for its comedy, and the character of Squirrel Girl was seen as empowering for being likable, smart, and having an average appearance unlike that of typical superheroes.
 The Guardian in particular applauded the cartoon-like artwork by Erica Henderson as unique in Marvel's publications.
 IGN regarded the series as "one of the best new debuts of recent memory".
 Reviews of issue #2 were positive, with PopMatters calling it a "breath of fresh air: funny, charming, quirky, strong, brave, unbeatable".
 Comic Book Resources write that issue #1 of the reboot was "silly as ever" and "consistently fun".
 Entertainment Weekly has said that Squirrel Girl will soon be "defending Earth from threats most cosmic".
 The series was nominated for an Eisner Award in both 2016 and 2017, winning in 2017 as the "Best Publication for Teens".

 Collected editions

+Comic books

 The series has been collected into trade paperbacks:

 The series has been collected into three mid-size graphic novels:

 The series has been collected into Hardcover: